It’s not a myth but rather a scientifically proven fact that our body and mind changes and evolves every 7 years, during an entire lifespan.

 Independence is one of the key driving forces of this period.

 A number of us experience this urge to break away from home.
-Our childhood fades away leaving behind scars which affect our world.
+Our childhood fades away leaving behind scars that affect our world.

 This stage needs to add maturity and dignity to us.
 If it doesn’t happen, then we are labeled as lacking maturity.